Examples

 write("mermaid_diagram.png", mermaid_diagram_as_png)

-Note the difference in file size and fonts when rendering to SVG.
+Note the difference in file size when rendering to SVG.

 write("mermaid_diagram.svg", render(mermaid_diagram, "svg"))